insin/nwb/docs/Configuration.md

   - [`babel.loose`](#loose-boolean) - enable loose mode for Babel plugins which support it
   - [`babel.plugins`](#plugins-arraystring--array) - extra Babel plugins to be used
   - [`babel.presets`](#presets-arraystring) - extra Babel presets to be used
+  - [`babel.removePropTypes`](#removeproptypes-object--false) - disable or configure removal of React component `propTypes` in production builds
+  - [`babel.reactConstantElements`](#reactconstantelements-false) - disable use of React constant element hoisting in production builds
   - [`babel.runtime`](#runtime-string--boolean) - enable the `transform-runtime` plugin with different configurations
   - [`babel.stage`](#stage-number--false) - control which experimental and upcoming JavaScript features can be used
 - [Webpack Configuration](#webpack-configuration)